lithah/chaotic_marbles/README.md

 ## Currently Available
 - Menu
-- Level Creator! (beta functionality; but works for the task)
+- Level Creator!
-- 13 Levels (some done, but all playable!)
+- 15 Levels (some done, but all playable!)
 - Powerups!
 (Enlarge, Laser, Melt, Extra life)
 - Settings
 - SFX & Music (by TeknoAxe, check it out!)